GoogleCloudPlatform/monitoring-dashboard-samples/alerts/hbase/README.md

 ## Authentication Errors

 Authentication errors could indicate that clients do not have correct credentials or somebody is maliciously trying to access the HBase system.
+The alert is configured to fire if 5 authentication errors are happening over a minute.
+Feel free to modify to fit use cases.

-### Creating notification Channels and User Labels
+### Creating Notification Channels and User Labels

 Whether these alert policies are being used as standalones or base templates for a deployment strategy like terraform, one thing that should be utilized is notification channels and user labels.